bwiles81/DE-Corporation---Solidity/README.md

 # DE-Corporation---Solidity
-Solidity code (a) representing data associated with a DE Corporation and (b) containing functions that use such data structures
+Solidity code library (a) representing data associated with a DE Corporation and (b) aspirationally containing functions that use such data structures